avgdorom/dropwizard-image-factory/README.md

 **To run it you can:**
 <ol>
-<li>Clone -> mvn install -> java -jar target/ImageFactory-1.0-SNAPSHOT.jar
+<li>Clone -> mvn install -> java -jar target/ImageFactory-1.0-SNAPSHOT.jar server config.yml
 <li>Configure the application in your IDE and run it.
 </ol>